Licensee Directory of Assisted Living Facilities

 For older adults no longer able to live independently, there are numerous choices for assisted living or other housing options.
 The most appropriate one will depend on an individual's finances and health.
 Baltimore County Department of Aging provides tips for choosing an ALF, to assist in this decision.

-The Home and Community-Based option provides a waiver for services in the community to low-income adults who would otherwise require nursing home placement.
-The program will provide individuals, who are at risk of nursing home placement, with the opportunity to obtain needed services in their home or an assisted living facility.
+The Home and Community-Based Services (HCBS) option provides a waiver for services in the community to qualified low-income adults, age 18 and over.
+The program will provide individuals, who are at risk of nursing home placement, with the opportunity to obtain needed services in their home or an Assisted Living Facility.
 To be eligible for this program, an applicant must meet the income and medical needs requirements.

-The individual will receive a Medical Assistance card, which covers prescriptions, doctor visits and hospitalizations.
-The waiver program will cover other services based on need, like in-home care, adult day care, medical supplies and home delivered meals.
+The individual will receive a Medical Assistance card to cover prescriptions, doctor visits and hospitalizations.
+The HCBS waiver program will cover other services based on need, like in-home care, adult day care, medical supplies and home delivered meals.